affinidi/affinidi-cli/README.md

 ## `affinidi generate app`

-Clone a reference application and create Auth0 connection
+Generates a reference application and creates an Auth0 connection.
+Requires git

 ```
 USAGE